VeronikaManev/CampCompass/README.md

 ## Features

 - View a list of campsites
-- View details of each campsite
+- View details of each campsite, including location, amenities, and description
 - Create new campsites (Only logged-in users can add new campsites)
 - Edit existing campsites (Only the author of a campsite can edit it)
 - Delete campsites (Only the author of a campsite can delete it)
 - Leave comments on campsites (Only logged-in users can leave comments)
+- Like campsites (Only logged-in users can like a campsite)
+- Real-time like count update for each campsite

 ## Technologies